-Maybe she'd meant the traumatic story she'd told in the broom closet, maybe she'd meant their short moment of intimacy – the undeniable proof that whatever friendship they'd maintained for the past couple of weeks wasn't over.
-She still needed him.
+Maybe she'd meant the traumatic story she had told in the broom closet, maybe she'd meant their short moment of intimacy – the undeniable proof that whatever friendship they had maintained for the past couple of weeks wasn't dead.

-Just anyone might have wondered just which she'd been referring too, but Paul Kellerman knew.
+Just anyone might have wondered just which she had been referring to, but Paul Kellerman knew.

 She'd meant both.